 The Law School Admission Test (LSAT) measures reading comprehension, analytical reasoning, and logical reasoning.
 The test is intended to predict performance in law school, and long experience with it has validated that assumption and tested its reliability.
 It is required by most ABA-accredited law schools in the country and accepted at all of them.* To take the LSAT you will need to create an account with the Law School Admission Council and then register in advance for one of the dates the test is administered; you cannot walk into a test center the day of the test if you were not already registered.

-*As of Autumn 2023, approximately 50% of law schools will accept the Graduate Records Examination (GRE) in lieu of the LSAT.
-If a student takes both tests, however, all law schools will use the student's LSAT score in the review process and not the GRE ("If you take the LSAT, you are an LSAT applicant").
-If you are considering applying only to schools which accept the GRE, be sure to speak with a pre-law advisor about which test to take.
+*As of Summer 2025, approximately 50% of law schools will accept the Graduate Records Examination (GRE) in lieu of the LSAT while a smaller number will accept a new test called JDNext.
+If an applicant takes the LSAT and one of the other tests, the other test will not matter as all law schools will use the student's LSAT score in the review process ("If you take the LSAT, you are an LSAT applicant").
+If you are considering applying only to schools which accept the GRE or JD-Next and want either of those tests to be what is used in your application, be sure not to take the LSAT.
+It's always a good idea to speak with a pre-law advisor about which test to take if you have questions.

-The LSAT is currently offered eight times each year, approximately every 6-8 weeks.
-All test administrations are online with an in-person option (limited seating).
+The LSAT is currently offered eight times each year, approximately every 1-2 months.
+All test administrations are online though there is an in-person option to take it online at a testing facility in north Columbus (limited seating).
 Depending on the test date there is a window from one to four days in which to take the test (you do not have multiple days to complete it - once you start the LSAT there is a time limit in which to finish).
 Be aware of the various deadlines when deciding when to take the LSAT.

 All LSAT test administrations are "undisclosed" - you will receive your test score, percentile rank, and a copy of your writing sample with no additional information about the test itself.